dranjan/python-plyfile/README.md

 A plausible code pattern is to read a PLY file into a `PlyData` instance, perform some operations on it, possibly modifying data and metadata in place, and write the result to a new file.
 This pattern is partially supported.
-As of version 0.3, the following in-place mutations are **supported**:
+As of version 0.4, the following in-place mutations are **supported**:

 - Modifying numerical array data only
-- Permuting `PlyData.elements` (will change order of elements in output file)
+- Assigning directly to `PlyData.elements`
 - Switching format by changing `PlyData.text` and `PlyData.byte_order`
   (will switch between `ascii`, `binary_little_endian`, and `binary_big_endian` PLY formats)